Children's groups

 Secret Citadel

-From its construction to the daily life of soldiers, including its inscription on the UNESCO World Heritage List, this tour offers an optimal discovery of Vauban's masterpiece, including a visit to two underground galleries.
+From its construction to the daily lives of the soldiers, including its designation as a UNESCO World Heritage Site, this tour offers the ultimate exploration of Vauban’s masterpiece, featuring a visit to two underground galleries.

-Duration: 1 hour from second to third grade / 1 hour 15 minutes from fourth grade to twelfth grade - From April to October
+Duration: 1 hour for 2nd–3rd grade / 1 hour 15 minutes for 4th grade through 12th grade - April through October

-Group size: 18 people max (including accompanying adults), subject to suitable weather conditions.
+Group size: 18 people max (including chaperones), weather permitting.
 Not accessible to people with reduced mobility or visual impairments.

 Price: €2.40